 Asia International Engagement Program

-The Asia International Engagement Program aims to foster the burgeoning relationship between the film industries of Australia and its closest Asian neighbours.
-The Program will not only champion the skills and achievements of Asian filmmakers to audiences and industry in Australia, but will also promote Australia’s highly skilled screen practitioners to the booming industries of Asia, developing meaningful pathways for collaborations between Australia and the Asian region.
+Launched in Shanghai in June 2017, AACTA’s Asia International Engagement Program is now in its third year.
+The key aim of the Program is to foster the burgeoning relationship between the film industries of Australia and its closest Asian neighbours.
+The Program not only champions the skills and achievements of Asian filmmakers to audiences and industry in Australia, but also promotes Australia’s highly skilled screen practitioners to the booming industries of Asia, developing meaningful pathways for collaborations between Australia and the Asian region.

-As the Program grows, AACTA will also develop a range of film forums in Australia and regionally.
-These forums will present a significant opportunity to share knowledge and foster cultural understanding, allowing for greater harmony and engagement between the Australian and Asian screen industries and audiences, including the growing Asian communities living in Australia and active in our local screen industry.
+As the Program grows, AACTA will continue to develop a range of film forums, masterclasses and special events in Australia and Asia.
+These events present the significant opportunity to share knowledge and foster cultural understanding, allowing for greater harmony and engagement between the Australian and Asian screen industries and audiences, including the growing Asian communities living in Australia and active in our local screen industry.

 For any further information on the AACTA Asia International Engagement Program, please email email@example.com.

-Thank you to all the filmmakers, guilds and industry bodies who assisted in the development of the Asia International Engagement Program through industry consultation, including: Anupam Sharma and Rachael Hayes from Films and Casting Temple; Zo Liang and Tony Coombs from PR Asia; Margarett Cortez and Ayusa Koshi from Japan Foundation; AusFilm; Screen Australia; APSA; Australian Screen Industry Group; Adrian Danks; Chinalion Films; Cine-Asia; Eros International; Mindblowing Films; and Madman Entertainment.
+Thank you to all the filmmakers, guilds and industry bodies who assisted in the development of the Asia International Engagement Program through industry consultation, including: Matrix United Holdings; Tony Coombs and David Redman from Harvest Pictures Group; Mitu Bhowmick-Lange and Mindblowing Films; Anupam Sharma from Films and Casting Temple; David Park from Korean Cultural Centre Australia; Margarett Cortez and Ayusa Koshi from Japan Foundation; AusFilm; Screen Australia; Adrian Danks; Chinalion Films; Cine-Asia; Eros International; and Madman Entertainment.